hSueki/dscage-pe2/README.md

 ### v.
 Mapping with STAR

 Sequences are mapped with STAR (2.7.4a).
-Mapped data is then sorted with read name, filtered to retain properly mapped reads (MAPQ > 10).
-Reads from the filtered BAM file that are the first and second mates of a pair (R1 and R2 reads) are selected, sorted by coordinates and indexed.
+Mapped data are then sorted by read name and filtered to retain properly mapped reads (MAPQ > 10).
+Reads from the filtered BAM file that are the first and second mates of a pair (R1 and R2 reads) are selected, sorted by coordinates, and indexed.

 Inputs:
 - Genome: Specifies the genome being used (genome.fa)
-- tmp/_sample_.R1.paired.fq and tmp/_sample_.R2.paired.fq: Paired-end FASTQ files after rRNA removal and read matching.
+- tmp/_sample_.R1.paired.fq and tmp/_sample_.R2.paired.fq: These are paired-end FASTQ files after rRNA removal and read matching.

 Tools:
 - [STAR (2.7.4a)](https://github.com/alexdobin/STAR/releases/tag/2.7.4a)